DAC and Faculties

 List B applications will cover straightforward works (e.g. replacing an existing boiler) that have little or no impact on the historic fabric of the church or churchyard.
 They are reviewed by a DAC member and require the permission of the Diocesan Registrar before they can proceed.

-Full faculty applications go to a DAC meeting when the application will be discussed and commented on.
+Full faculty applications go to a DAC meeting where the application will be discussed and commented on.
 If your church is a listed building the relevant Local Authority and the Amenity Societies are also consulted.
 Following the DAC meeting, the application moves to the Registrar for the next stage who in turn will submit to the Chancellor for a final decision, all via the OFS.

 You will need to register on the system in order to apply for a faculty. https://churchheritagecymru.org.uk/Secure/Register.aspx